codacy/docs/docs/repositories/files.md

 ## File details

-Click a specific file to see more detailed analysis information for that file, including statistics on:
+Click a specific file to see more detailed analysis information for that file.

--   **Size:** Lines of code, source lines of code, and commented lines of code
--   **Structure:** Number of methods and ratio of source lines of code per number of methods
--   **Complexity:** Complexity and complexity per method
--   **Duplication:** Number of clones and duplicated lines of code
+The header of the file detail page displays the same code quality metrics as the Files page, as well as:

-The button **Ignore File** allows you to ignore the selected file on future Codacy analysis.
+-   An **Ignore file** link to [ignore the selected file](../repositories-configure/ignoring-files.md) on future Codacy analysis
+-   A link to view the file on your Git provider

 ![File detail](images/files-details.png)

 Depending on the available analysis information for the file, Codacy displays one or more of the following tabs:

--   **Issues:** Shows all issues in the file.
-The tab displays the number of issues in the file.

-    Toggle between the list and annotated source code views using the icon on the right-hand side.
-When using the list view, you can use filters to help you find specific issues in the file.
-Select an issue to see more information about the issue.
+-   **Issues:** Shows the annotated source code on the left-hand side and the matching list of issues and issue distribution by severity on the right-hand side.
+Each listed issue includes the same information and options available on the [Quality Issues page](issues.md).

-    For more information about the available information and filters and for each issue see the [Issues page](issues.md).

     ![Issues for a file](images/files-issues.png)

--   **Duplication:** Shows all duplicated blocks in the file with links to the clones of each block.
-The tab displays the number of duplicated blocks in the file.
+-   **Duplication:** Shows the annotated source code on the left-hand side and the matching list of duplicated code blocks and counts on the right-hand side.
+Each listed duplicate includes the number of clones and their locations.

-    Toggle between the list and annotated source code views using the icon on the right-hand side.

     ![Duplicated blocks for a file](images/files-duplication.png)

--   **Coverage:** Shows which lines of code are covered by tests (green background) or not (red background).
-The tab displays the percentage of coverable lines that are covered by tests in the file.
+-   **Coverage:** Shows which lines of code are covered by tests (green background labeled with test hit count) or not covered (red background), along with the counts of coverable and covered lines and the file status with respect to the [coverage goal](../repositories-configure/adjusting-quality-goals.md).

     ![Coverage information for a file](images/files-coverage.png)